ameetmadan/DSA/week1/week1.md

     for (i = 1; i < n; i++) {
         key = arr[i];
         j = i - 1;

-        /* Move elements of arr[0..i-1], that are greater than key, to one position ahead of their current position */
         while (j >= 0 && arr[j] > key) {
             arr[j + 1] = arr[j];
             j = j - 1;